Mike Nearman: 2020 Oregon Capitol breach

 During a special session on December 21, 2020, Nearman let armed protesters into the Oregon State Capitol to protest against health restrictions related to the COVID-19 pandemic in Oregon.
 Joey Gibson, political activist and founder of Patriot Prayer, posted a video on Parler indicating a state representative let the group into the capitol, and in January 2021 security video was released of Nearman allowing similar right-wing protesters to enter the Oregon State Capitol Building through a door.

 Oregon House Speaker Tina Kotek fined Nearman $2,000 and stripped him of his committee assignments and appointments.
 Kotek also asked him to resign.
 Kotek and others filed a formal complaint about Nearman's actions creating a hostile workplace.
 Nearman also gave up his Capitol building badge; he agreed not to let unauthorized people into the building and was required to give 24 hours notice before entering the building.
 Oregon State Police opened a criminal investigation against him.

 On April 30, 2021, prosecutors charged Nearman with official misconduct in the first degree (Class A misdemeanor, punishable by a maximum 364 days in prison and a US$6,250 fine) and criminal trespass in the second degree (Class C misdemeanor, punishable by a maximum of 30 days in jail and a $1,250 fine).
 Nearman did not appear in court on May 11 when he was arraigned on the charges, and his attorney did not file a plea.
 Nearman must appear in court in person or remotely for a June 29 hearing.

 In June 2021, video was discovered of a meeting at the office of the Freedom Foundation on December 16, 2020, during which Nearman detailed his plan to allow protestors entry to the capitol, which he dubbed "Operation Hall Pass".
-He gave out a cell phone number, which was his, and said that by calling that "random number" to say that they are at the West entrance, somebody may open the door on their way out.
+He gave out a cell phone number, which was his, and said if they text to that "random number" that they are at the West entrance, somebody may open the door on their way out.

 On July 27, 2021, Nearman pleaded guilty to one count of official misconduct in the first degree as part of a plea agreement.
 In exchange for his guilty plea, Nearman received 18 months of probation, and must complete 80 hours of community service during his probation.
 Furthermore, he will have to pay $2,700 in fines for damages done to the Capitol during the riot, and is also banned from the Capitol building and its grounds.